-Infidelity is a very difficult and painful situation.
-It involves all the emotions, and, for the Christian, can stretch faith almost to the breaking point.
-The best thing to do is to "Turn all your worries over to Him.
+Infidelity creates a very difficult and painful situation, one that involves all the emotions, and, for the Christian, can stretch faith almost to the breaking point.
+The best thing to do is “turn all your worries over to Him.
 He cares about you” (1 Peter 5:7).
-Go to the Lord for comfort, wisdom, and direction on a daily basis.
+If you have been wronged, go to the Lord for comfort, wisdom, and direction on a daily basis.
 God can help us through the deepest of trials.

 Adultery is always wrong.
-“God will judge the person who commits adultery" (Hebrews 13:4).
+“God will judge the adulterer and all the sexually immoral” (Hebrews 13:4).
 The injured party should rest in the truth that God is the avenger.
-The person who has been sinned against does not have to fret over getting even.
-God will do a much better job of that.
-When we are injured, we need to commit this sin of adultery to the One who knows every detail and will deal with it appropriately.
+The wronged individual does not need to fret over getting even.
+God will do a much better job of avenging us.
+When we are betrayed, we need to commit the pain to the One who knows every detail and will deal with it appropriately.

-Then, as God leads, forgiveness and reconciliation can follow.
-Even if this takes time, every effort must be made to forgive and reconcile.
-(See Matthew 5:23–24.)
-As to whether to stay or to leave, "anyone who divorces his wife and gets married to another woman commits adultery.
-A man may divorce his wife only if she has not been faithful to him" (Matthew 19:9).
+As God leads, true forgiveness and reconciliation are possible.
+No matter how long it takes, every effort must be made to forgive and reconcile (see Matthew 5:23–24).
+As to whether to stay or to leave, “whoever divorces his wife and marries someone else commits adultery—unless his wife has been unfaithful” (Matthew 19:9, NLT).
 While the innocent party may have grounds for divorce, God’s preference is forgiveness and reconciliation.

 In summary, when a Christian’s spouse has had an affair, the wronged party must guard against bitterness (Hebrews 12:15) and be careful not to repay evil for evil (1 Peter 3:9).
 We should be willing to forgive and genuinely want reconciliation; at the same time, we should not extend forgiveness to the unrepentant.
 In all things we must seek the Lord and find our wholeness and healing in Him.